a-n-rose/Vocab-Collector-and-Tester/README.md

 * further separate/organize functions --> apply test to them
 * improve quiz functionality (account for the complexities of language)
 * add tag sorting functionality
+* add columns in databases for 'last tested' and 'performance'. --> can create lists based on words/lists with poor performance